matteonerini/augmented-pin-authentication/README.md

 ## Content of Code Package

 The `dataset` folder contains 12 datasets obtained by 12 different students.
-Each dataset is a .csv file representing a 470 x 17 matrix in which:
+Each dataset is a .txt file representing a 470 x 17 matrix in which:

 * each row is a sampled digit.
 * each column is a feature: the first is the pressed digit and the following are motion sensor values.